-- continue: only records that an error has happened and will continue with the benchmark.
-At the end of a race, errors show up in the "error rate" metric. - continue-on-non-fatal (default): Behaves as continue but aborts the benchmark immediately on all fatal errors.
-The only error that is considered fatal is "Connection Refused" (ECONNREFUSED). - abort: aborts the benchmark on the first request error with a detailed error message.
+- continue: (default) only records that an error has happened and will continue with the benchmark unless there is a fatal error.
+At the end of a race, errors show up in the "error rate" metric. - abort: aborts the benchmark on the first request error with a detailed error message.
+It is possible to permit individual tasks to ignore non-fatal errors using ignore-response-error-level.

+Attention: The only error that is considered fatal is "Connection Refused" (ECONNREFUSED).